2020–2021 Application Deadlines

 - Choosing a Disciplinary Section

 General Program Overview

 The New Investigator Award (NIA), sponsored by the American Association of Colleges of Pharmacy (AACP), provides research start-up funding for the independent research programs of early-career pharmacy faculty.
-Each grant of up to $10,000 maximum (no overhead allowed) will be awarded in March 2020.
-In addition, each award winner will receive $1,000 from AACP for required travel to present their research findings at the 2021 AACP Annual Meeting in Toronto, Canda, July 17–21.
-2021.
+Each grant ranges from $7,500 up to $10,000 maximum (no overhead allowed) and will be awarded in March 2021.
+In addition, each award winner will receive a travel award from AACP for required travel to present their research findings at the 2022 AACP Annual Meeting in Grapevine, Texas.

 Proposals from applicants who do not meet the individual eligibility criteria or who are, at the time of the application deadline, employed at institutions that do not meet the institutional eligibility criteria will not be reviewed.